Killing of Emily Jones: Trial

 A 30-year-old woman who was unknown to the Jones family was arrested on the scene.
 She was detained under the Mental Health Act and placed in a high-security facility.
 An inquest into Jones' death was opened on 1 April, and adjourned to 3 July.
-On 20 May, the suspect was identified as an Albanian illegal immigrant Eltiona Skana (born 24 February 1990), who is originally from Albania.
+On 20 May, the suspect was named by the Greater Manchester Police as Eltiona Skana (born 24 February 1990), who is originally from Albania.
 She married in February 2012 and moved to Kuwait, but returned to Albania in September 2013.
 She then left Albania again and went to Germany, where her sister arranged for an agent to transport Skana through Italy and France and smuggle her into the United Kingdom on a lorry.
 Skana claimed asylum upon her arrival in the United Kingdom on 13 August 2014.
 Her asylum application was initially refused in June 2018, but this decision was overturned following an appeal and she was given a residency permit lasting until November 2020, and leave to remain until 2024.
 Skana later admitted to lying on her asylum application, by falsely claiming that she was a victim of human trafficking.
 At the time of her arrest, Skana was unemployed and lived in a flat in Bolton.

 Skana was charged with murder along with possession of a bladed article.
 She was remanded in custody and scheduled to appear at Manchester and Salford Magistrates’ Court on 26 May.
 She did not enter a plea to the charges at her May court appearance.
 A plea and trial preparation hearing took place on 5 October.
 Appearing via a video link from Rampton Secure Hospital, Skana did not speak at the October hearing, and her barrister asked that the arraignment happen at a later date.
 Presiding judge, Mr. Justice Henshaw, adjourned the proceedings until 6 November.
 At the November hearing, Skana denied the charge of murder, but pled guilty to the lesser included offence of manslaughter on the grounds of diminished responsibility.
 An adjournment of the hearing for seven days was requested to give the prosecution time to consider the manslaughter plea.
 Justice Henshaw granted the adjournment, and added that the case would proceed on the basis of a "full-blown trial".